How To Setup The Dev Env

 Screenshot of torrent list page on the browser

-For more details about the Torrust Index Frontend, check the Index Frontend documentation.
+For more details about the Torrust Index GUI, check the Index GUI documentation.

 Application Setup